Mariana Verkerk: Modeling

 After signing with Elite Model Management, Verkerk worked with supermodels such as Naomi Campbell, Kate Moss, and Tyra Banks.

 As a model, Mariana travelled all over the world to walk fashion shows for Michael Kors, Nicole Miller, Thierry Mugler, Carolina Herrera, Bill Blass, Victoria's Secret, Bogner, Maidenform, Escada, Gloria Vanderbilt, Paloma Picasso, Halston, Zang Toi, Akris, and Anne Cole.

 Mariana has appeared on the cover and inside pages of Elle, Vogue, Harper's Bazaar, Paper, and Forbes.

 Coaching

 In 1983, Elite Model Management started Elite Model Look, an annual event to discover new female fashion models.
-Mariana was asked to prepare the new fashion talents for the runway.
+In 1990, Mariana was asked to prepare the new fashion talents for the runway.

 Verkerk became a runway coach for Model Search America (now Mogull Talent), which at the time was one of the largest scouting companies in the US.
 During the course of ten years attended conventions and gave motivational speeches across the country.
-Over the years, she has taught tens of thousands of people how to walk the runway.